gsannikov/embedded_sdk/README.md

   Structured, colorized logs and build-time telemetry for auditability and debugging across local and CI environments.

 - **Environment Virtualization & Probing**
-  Automated setup and teardown of environment variables, toolchains, and paths including native detection of SDKs, tool versions, and platform capabilities.
+  Automated setup and tear-down of environment variables, tool-chains, and paths including native detection of SDKs, tool versions, and platform capabilities.

 - **Plugin-Based Extensibility**